CRIMEA: Four months in Russian prison punishment cell

 Unnamed FSB officers told the local media on 15 April and again on 23 October that Imam Abilev had "in the course of closed lessons, had conducted ideological cultivation of believers, attracting new members to extremist activity".
 The officers also claimed that in his sermons Imam Abilev had used banned literature and "called for violent actions against people who do not share his religious convictions".

 Officers claimed that Imam Abilev had cooperated with the investigation, revealing the contacts local Salafi Muslims have with a "fundamentalist theologian" Abu Yahya Krymsky (real name Arsen Dzhelyalov).
 When he was in Crimea, Dzhelyalov hosted a programme on local television.
-After the Russian invasion and annexation of Crimea in 2014, he moved to the Ukrainian capital Kiev.
+After the Russian invasion and annexation of Crimea in 2014, he moved to the Ukrainian capital Kyiv.

 The FSB made public no evidence to back up their claims about Imam Abilev.